Minimum-CD/cd-manifesto/content/MinimumCD/CI/_index.md

 ## Health Metrics

-- Commits/Day/Developer: How frequently are we as a team integrating code to the trunk each day.
+- **Commits/Day/Developer**: How frequently are we as a team integrating code to the trunk each day.
 "Good" is 1 or more per day per dev.
 Never compare individuals. this is a team average.
-- Development cycle time: The time from when work begin to being completed.
+- **Development cycle time**: The time from when work begin to being completed.
 "Good" is less than 2 days on average.
-- Defect rate: Critical backpressure metric to ensure speed does not overtake quality and vice versa.
+- **Defect rate**: Critical backpressure metric to ensure speed does not overtake quality and vice versa.